intelligentplant/AppStoreConnect.Adapters/docs/tutorials/mqtt-adapter/README.md

 ![Visual Studio template parameters window](../../../src/DataCore.Adapter.Templates/img/template_parameters.png)

-You can choose to target .NET 7 or .NET 6 (the latest version and current long-term support version respectively at time of writing).
+Choose .NET 8 as the target version (the current long-term support version of .NET at time of writing).
 You can accept the default values for the other settings; they can be changed in code later if desired.

 Click `Create` to create the project.